ADHD Therapy

 — Dr. Russell Barkley

+Living with ADHD isn’t just about being unfocused or disorganized.
 It is about having a uniquely wired and different brain, while navigating a world that often misunderstands it.

 You may find yourself cycling through bursts of hyper-focus and fatigue, forgetting important tasks, or feeling overwhelmed by simple decisions.

 Time can feel slippery, motivation inconsistent, and your emotions can feel intense and fast-moving.
-Shame, self-doubt and low-self-worth can follow, especially when your strengths—like deep empathy, the rapid generation of ideas, or out-of-the-box thinking—go unrecognized or unsupported.
+Shame, self-doubt and low-self-worth can follow, especially when your strengths, like deep empathy, the rapid generation of ideas, or out-of-the-box thinking, go unrecognized or unsupported.

 Whether you’ve been recently diagnosed with ADHD, you self-identify as having it or you have known for years…